miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 ## Book Analysis - Performed by Grok 3 For the 1st Time!

-> Generally this is a task I give to Gemini 2.5 Pro.
-For the first time in
-> awhile (weeks for sure, maybe months, I check in with Grok 3 — which had let
-> me down a few times and conditioned me away from using it.
-It still can't take
+> I typically rely on Gemini 2.5 Pro for this kind of analysis, but I decided to
+> give Grok 3 a try after some time away—weeks, maybe months.
+While Grok 3 can’t
-> a ~130K token 1-shot prompt like Gemini, but it can analyze this article.
+> quite handle massive ~130K-token prompts like Gemini, it stepped up to analyze
+> this article with insight and clarity, proving it’s ready to contribute to the
+> tinkerer’s journey.

 **Grok 3**: